-The ultimate holding company of both the Manager and Forsyth Barr Limited is Forsyth Barr Group Limited.
+The ultimate holding company of the Manager, Forsyth Barr Limited and Octagon Asset Management Limited is Forsyth Barr Group Limited.

 As at the date of this document we manage other managed investment schemes.

 Supervisor

 Trustees Executors Limited acts as the Supervisor of the Scheme.
 The Supervisor is responsible for supervising the performance of our functions as manager.
 The Supervisor (or someone else it appoints) also holds all assets of the Scheme in trust for the Scheme's members.
 Some information about the Supervisor is below: